SailNav. Search

 Map toolbar

 1. Center Map: Centers the map on your boat's current position and activates tracking.
-The icon turns blue when tracking is active.

-8. Next Screen: Slides to the Navigation screen.
+8. Next Screen: Go to Navigation.

 Open Map